-A visit to Niagara Falls in the winter may not seem like the best decision.
+A visit to Niagara Falls in winter may not seem like the best decision.
 After all, who hasn't seen images on the news of the great northern freezes that freeze everything?

-2. Photograph the spectacle caused by frost
+1. Photograph the spectacle caused by the frost

 The water loses strength and changes state, solidifying with every step.
 Also, unlike the summer season there is much less tourism in the area, so you may be able to enjoy these amazing landscapes almost all to yourself, if you get up early.
 What if you can get to see the falls completely frozen?
 Unlikely, but not impossible.

 Here's a tip!
 Climb the observation tower, which is open year-round and free during the winter, and you can get a panoramic view of all three falls.

-3. Delight yourself with the Christmas Concert Series
+3. Delight in the Christmas Concert Series

 This winter, Ravine Vineyard Estate Winery and Noisemaker are teaming up to bring you indoor concerts by some of Canada's top talent.
 An intimate live music experience that will thrill you in a relaxed atmosphere.
 It's one concert a month, but don't miss the Christmas special, featuring the soundtrack of the band's holiday tunes and Skydiggers classics.

 4. View the frozen falls from the top of a helicopter

-What do you say I treat you to an incredible bird's eye view of this natural jewel?
-The Falls are a spectacle in themselves to admire from any perspective you propose, but without a doubt, doing it from the heights exceeds all expectations you can imagine.The frozen landscape in the winter months only enhances its beauty.
+What do you say I treat you to an incredible bird's eye view of this natural gem?
+The Falls are a spectacle in themselves to admire from any perspective you choose, but without a doubt, doing it from the heights surpasses all expectations you can imagine.The frozen landscape in the winter months only enhances its beauty.

-5. Take refuge in the warmth of the casinos
+5. Take refuge in the warmth of the casinos.

 6. Climb Skylon Tower

 And what are these surprises?
-Well, it's not just a viewpoint, it also houses a space for children's fun with interactive games, an exhibition showing dinosaurs of all species, a 3D/4D movie theater where you can experience the power of the falls with special effects or a wide selection of international boutique stores.
+Well, it's not just a lookout point, it also houses a space for children's fun with interactive games, an exhibition showing dinosaurs of all species, a 3D/4D movie theater where you can experience the power of the falls with special effects or a wide selection of international boutique stores.
 Are you going to miss it?

 7. Enjoy the Canadian Christmas atmosphere

-If you want to enjoy the best Christmas atmosphere, come and visit the beautiful town of Niagara on the lake.
+If you want to enjoy the best Christmas atmosphere, come and visit the beautiful village of Niagara on the lake.
 Here, you will find stores elegantly decorated with all the spirit of Christmas, in a very cool atmosphere.
 During the first weekend of December you can take a candlelight stroll on Friday.

-If you're missing some clothes because you forgot them or just want to take a souvenir home, visit Outlet Collection.
+If you're missing some clothes because you forgot them or just want to take a souvenir home with you, visit Outlet Collection.
 It is located in Niagara on the lake with a new and fresh outlet concept.
 Here, you can find more than 100 irresistible brands such as The North Face, Nike Factory Store or Tommy Hilfiger among many others.

 9. Taste the best ice wine of the season

-Due to the harsh winter weather, this wine is made from semi-frozen grapes, harvested by hand and pressed immediately to obtain an almost golden yellowish grape juice, sweet and ideal for desserts.
+Due to the harsh winter weather, this wine is made from semi-frozen grapes, harvested by hand and pressed immediately to obtain a yellowish, almost golden grape juice, sweet and ideal for desserts.
 It also pairs very well with cheeses and pates, and can be a great accompaniment to spicy cuisines such as Thai or Indian.